RPIQuantumComputing/RLForQuantumCircuits/QFT_Intro_Folder/README.md

 ### CPSR Gates
 The CSPR gate utilizes a control qubit and a target qubit, shifting the target qubit's phase relative to the distance between the control and target qubit.
 This operation results in the entangling of the two qubits involved in the gate.

-Below is the matrix representation of the CPSR gate in a hypothetical three qubit system: <br>
+Below is the matrix representation of the CPSR gate in a hypothetical three-qubit system: <br>
 <div align="center">

 ![CPSR GATE](https://github.com/RPIQuantumComputing/RLForQuantumCircuits/blob/QFT_Intro_branch/QFT_Intro_Folder/Screenshot%202024-03-01%20145625.png?raw=true)